Robmpps/Robmpps.github.io/README.md

 Robert Probstfield
 rmprobstfield@my.waketech.edu

 My GitHub account was made a few weeks ago just to download a specific software to access NTFS formatted drives on my Mac.
 Which was unsuccessful.
-However, I did find my subscription to the software to access NTFS.
+However, I did find the subscription to the software I had purchased long ago, to access the NTFS program.
 Then to find out I needed to download this today, its a win win.

 My Repository is new, of course, because of this assignment.
 I am pretty excited to have a reason to actually use something like this.